-The absolute first thing you need to do is make sure that building a wood fired oven on your property is doable.
+You might have the best kitchen gadgets in your kitchen and even a place to get started on building your very own woodfire oven, but before that, the absolute first thing you need to do before even procuring the materials is making sure that building a wood-fired oven on your property is doable.
 If you have an HOA or ARB to deal with, make sure you get approval before you start – there’s no easy way to move a fixed oven.
 Even if you are building on a movable stand, it’s still a good idea to check into local codes or covenants.
 With a substantial investment in time and resources like this, don’t ask for forgiveness instead of permission.

 Once you’ve gotten permission (if applicable) you want to figure out the best place to put your oven.
 If you already have a patio or outdoor kitchen, it’s wise to build your oven nearby.
 You don’t want to travel across your entire yard every time you make a pizza because you built your oven on the other side of the house.

 That being said, if you’re prepping your pizzas indoors and walking them out to your wood fired oven to bake, you don’t want to be too far from the kitchen entrance either.
 Make sure your location makes sense logistically for when you’re actually using the oven – it will save you a lot of headaches later.